 Back pain can be either acute or chronic.
 Acute symptoms come on suddenly from a specific incident or injury. it is particularly painful.
 Or it can be a chronic, long-term back injury.

-Mild or moderate low back pain can be from a chronic or long-term back problem or can follow a bout of acute low back pain.
-It may be difficult to diagnose a specific cause of long-term low back pain as a number of structures can cause or contribute.
+Mild or moderate pain can be from a chronic or long-term back problem or can follow a bout of acute pain.
+It may be difficult to diagnose a specific cause of long-term low back pain.
+This is because there are so many structures that can cause or contribute.
 Getting good professional advice to diagnose the cause of your problem is a good point to start, along with doing everything in your power to reduce painful symptoms.

 Acute back pain

 Acute symptoms usually come on suddenly from a movement, such as bending over or twisting as is more ‘acutely painful’ than more long-term chronic conditions.